-At the beginning of their research BAN was able to find pathways by following-up on numerous solicitations being made by Hong Kong-based waste brokers to recyclers in the US all seeking to buy electronic scrap to send to China.
-We guickly became aware of the role of Hong Kong as a major smuggling port and the use of the New Territories area for staging facilities for the scrap equipment.
+At the beginning of our research, BAN was able to find pathways by following up on numerous solicitations being made by Hong Kong-based waste brokers to recyclers in the US, all seeking to buy electronic scrap to send to China.
+We quickly became aware of the role of Hong Kong as a major smuggling port and the use of the New Territories area for staging facilities for the scrap equipment.
 In the period between 2004-2009.
-BAN made numerous visits to the New Territories area to observe and document the smuggling operations first hand.
-The operations were initially concentrated in the Ping Che area but over the course of time began widening in range to encompass the entire length of New Territories, which stretches across Hong Kong's northern border with Mainland China.
-There, one could openly observe intermodal containers arriving by truck from the port, their seals being broken, and the ewaste contents unloaded and placed behind tall steel fences.
-Such operators amassed large collections of cathode ray tubes (CRTs), printers, computers, lead-acid car batteries and other electronic scrap from overseas.
-The waste was, in those days, not dismantled or recycled in Hong Kong but rather stored temporarily, then sorted, and finally reloaded onto smaller trucks and driven across the border into mainland and on to Guiyu and other Guangdong province destinations.
+BAN made numerous visits to the New Territories area to observe and document the smuggling operations firsthand.
+The operations were initially concentrated in the Ping Che area, but over time began widening in range to encompass the entire length of New Territories, which stretches across Hong Kong's northern border with Mainland China.
+There, one could openly observe intermodal containers arriving by truck from the port, their seals being broken, and the e-waste contents being unloaded and placed behind tall steel fences.
+Such operators amassed large collections of cathode ray tubes (CRTs), printers, computers, lead-acid car batteries, and other electronic scrap from overseas.
+In those days, the waste was not dismantled or recycled in Hong Kong, but rather stored temporarily, then sorted, and finally reloaded onto smaller trucks and driven across the border into Mainland, then on to Guiyu and other Guangdong province destinations.

-In 2008 and in 2009, BAN worked with the US television news magazines CBS's 60 Minutes, and PBS's Frontline respectively to illustrate the smuggling pathway from the US west coast, to Hong Kong port, on to New Territories, and onward again to Guiyu.
-Also in 2008, we worked with the CBC to produce the documentary e-Waste Dumping Ground.
+In 2008 and 2009, BAN worked with the US television news magazines CBS's 60 Minutes and PBS's Frontline respectively to illustrate the smuggling pathway from the US west coast, to Hong Kong port, on to New Territories, and onward again to Guiyu.
+Also in 2008, we worked with the CBC to produce the documentary "e-Waste Dumping Ground."

-Those award-winning reports were widely viewed and contributed to putting new, but not decisive pressure on governments in both the United States and in China/Hong Kong to do something to staunch the illegal trade in e-waste from North America to China.
+Those award-winning reports were widely viewed and contributed to putting new, but not decisive, pressure on governments in both the United States and in China/Hong Kong to do something to staunch the illegal trade in e-waste from North America to China.
 One of the results was that Hong Kong's EPD became stricter and began to enforce against imports of lead-acid batteries and CRTs entering the country.
-This was important because the disposal of CRTs (the older large and heavy TVs and computer monitors) used in that time, was reaching a peak, as the entire developed world switched to flat-screen LCD monitors.
+This was important because the disposal of CRTs (the older large and heavy TVs and computer monitors) used in that time was reaching a peak as the entire developed world switched to flat-screen LCD monitors.

-During this period BAN conducted much of its e-waste tracking research by following

-Intermodal containers by their numbers and cross-referencing these with online shipping company data.
-In this way, we could determine the ship, the receiving port and the date of arrival.
-Consequently, we were able to alert authorities, including the Hong Kong EPD of pending shipments.
-Over the course of the years 2008 to 2013, BAN was able to track 283 container exports from the US and Canada with 72% of these ending up in Hong Kong or Mainland China.
-Below one can see a table of the container tracking results from BAN's work between the years of 2008 and 2013.
+During this period, BAN conducted much of its e-waste tracking research by following intermodal containers by their numbers and cross-referencing these with online shipping company data.
+In this way, we could determine the ship, receiving port, and date of arrival.
+Consequently, we were able to alert authorities, including the Hong Kong EPD, of pending shipments.
+Over the course of the years 2008-2013, BAN was able to track 283 container exports from the US and Canada, with 72% of these ending up in Hong Kong or Mainland China.
+Below is a table of the container tracking results from BAN's work between the years of 2008-2013.